 AB 540 and its amendments AB 2000 and SB 68, are California Bills passed in 2001, 2014, and 2017 respectively.
 These bills allowed for students who are considered out-of-state residents in a CA public college or university to be considered a resident for tuition and financial aid purposes.

 To qualify, a student must meet the following requirements:

-Attend a California high school for a minimum of three or more years; OR
+- Attend a California High School for three or more years; OR

 - Attend or attain credits at a California high school, California adult school, and/or California Community College for a combination of three or more years (only two years maximum of a California Community College can be used);

 - Graduated from a California high school; OR

 - Received a GED or passed the California High School Proficiency Exam (CHSPE); OR